MandyHole/school-clubs/README.md

 Getting a datepicker in the Date Request form: https://stackoverflow.com/questions/3367091/whats-the-cleanest-simplest-to-get-running-datepicker-in-django

-Getting custom messages to appear upon form submissioins: https://www.csestack.org/display-messages-form-submit-django/
+Getting custom messages to appear upon form submissions: https://www.csestack.org/display-messages-form-submit-django/

-Inspiration for the project, getting started with Django and in particular for displaying messages and working with views: Code Institute Django walkthrough examples
+Inspiration for the project, getting started with Django and in particular for displaying messages and working with views/databases: Code Institute Django walkthrough examples

-Content
+<h3 id="content"> Content</h3>
 All content was written by the developer.

-Media
+<h3 id="media"> Media</h3>
 All Images were sourced from Pexels.
 I'd like to give a particular thanks to the following photographers:</li>
 <ul><li>pexels-alexander-mils-2103949</li>
 <li>pexels-chan-walrus-958545</li>